-At the end of a bout, gather and check the score sheets of the three judges.
-After verification, they must hand them over to the Observer of the Area or, if they are absent, to the announcer.
+- Supervise the whole bout - At the end of a bout, gather and check the score sheets of the three judges.
+After verification, he must hand them over to the Observer of the area or, if he is absent, to the announcer.
+The referee must not announce the winner by raising a Kickboxer's arm or in any other way before the official in charge announces the decision.